Girls Write Now Collaboratory

 360 3

-The Power of Punchlines: Stand-Up Comedy for Change (Fall 2025-Spring 2026)
+The Power of Punchlines: Stand-Up Comedy for Change (Spring 2026)

-In this two-Cycle Journey, participants will explore the power of comedy as a tool for social change, with a special focus on stand-up comedy.
-From climate change and economic inequality to LGBTQ+ rights, racial justice, and mental health, you’ll learn how to write and perform material that blends humor with meaningful social critique.
-Comedy is a form of intelligence—whether you’re new to comedy or a seasoned performer, this journey will help you use humor as a force for social impact.
+In this Journey, mentors and mentees will explore the power of comedy as a tool for social change, with a special focus on stand-up comedy.
+From climate change and economic inequality to LGBTQ+ rights, racial justice, and mental health, participants learn how to write and perform material that blends humor with meaningful social critique.
+Through workshops and performance coaching, mentors and mentees will develop their own comedic voice.
+Discover how satire and personal storytelling can raise awareness, inspire dialogue, and challenge the status quo— all while keeping your audience laughing.
+By the end of the journey, you’ll have developed a 5 -10-minute stand-up routine that not only entertains but sparks meaningful conversations about the world around us.
+Comedy is a form of intelligence, whether you’re new to comedy or a seasoned performer, this journey will help you use humor as a force for social impact.

 The-Power-of-Punchlines

-1 2 3 4 5 7
+1 2 3 4 5 8

 Collaboratory Access for Mentors, Mentees & Members